ahamlinman/hypcast/README.md

   destroys the stream when stopped and does not support any kind of recording functionality.
 There are already far better solutions for this use case, like MythTV and Tvheadend.
-* The web UI is designed to run in modern browsers, and relies on native support for some ES2015 features.
-Recent versions of Chrome, Firefox, Edge, and Safari should work.
-I can guarantee that *no version* of Internet Explorer will work.
+* The web UI relies on native support for ES2017 features, and thus only runs in *very* modern browsers.
+The latest versions of Chrome, Firefox, Edge, or Safari should work.
+I can guarantee that *no* version of Internet Explorer will *ever* work.

 ## Installation